jaredatch/Shared-Counts/readme.txt

 - LinkedIn*
 - Google+*

-* denotes button/service does not support share count tracking.
+(*) denotes button/service does not support share count tracking.

-**Add On Plugins**
-- [Shared Counts - Pinterest Image](https://github.com/billerickson/Shared-Counts-Pinterest-Image) - Upload a separate image for Pinterest sharing
-- [Shared Counts - Cache Status](https://github.com/billerickson/Shared-Counts-Cache-Status) - Build and check the status of the Shared Counts cache

 **Customization**
 For details on this please see [the wiki](https://github.com/jaredatch/Shared-Counts/wiki/).